 Can you be mapped to a new carrier?

-For 2017, rather than seeing PPOs replaced with HMOs, we’re seeing a not-insignificant number of carriers leaving the exchanges altogether.
-Obviously, all of the impacted enrollees have the option to return to the exchange during open enrollment to pick a new plan.
+For 2017, and again for 2018, we saw a not-insignificant number of carriers leaving the exchanges altogether.
+Obviously, all of the impacted enrollees had the option to return to the exchange during open enrollment to pick a new plan.
 But not everyone in that situation will do so.
 How does auto-renewal work in that situation?

 “whenever feasible, the Exchange should, and the FFE will attempt to, re-enroll enrollees in silver metal-level QHPs no longer available through the Exchange into the silver metal-level QHP offered by another issuer through the Exchanges of the same product network type with the lowest premium.